-For a fuller discussion and background to such modeling see: CATMOG 2 and CATMOG 4; Roy (2004) which provides a very complete book on the subject; Miller and Shaw (2001, Ch.8); Wilson (1967);, and Fischer (2006, chapter 3, reprinted from a paper of 2000).
+For a fuller discussion and background to such modeling see: CATMOG 2 and CATMOG 4; Roy (2004) who provides a very complete book on the subject; Miller and Shaw (2001, Ch.8); Wilson (1967);, and Fischer (2006, chapter 3, reprinted from a paper of 2000).
 Fischer’s paper describes both the basic spatial interaction model outlined above and alternative methods for model calibration, including least squares, maximum likelihood, and in Parts II and IV of the same volume, neural network methods.
 Common variants of this type of model are the origin-constrained and destination-constrained versions, in which case either the Ai or the Bj are determined by balancing, but not both.
 In the case of trade area modeling, gravity models or Huff models (which are origin constrained) are often used.
 The former typically use inverse distance power models coupled with measures of location attraction, such as retail square footage.
 Typical models for f(dij) include: simple inverse distance models (as above); negative exponential models; and combined or Gamma models.
 All three types (plus others) are supported by TransCAD as impedance functions within its trip distribution modeling facility.
 Crimestat incorporates similar functions within its trip distribution modeling component.
 The statistical models within GeoBUGS provide for a generalized powered exponential family of distance decay models of the form: